Skip to main content

 If another dentist recommends root canal therapy for your tooth, ask them to explain their reasoning.
 Are there specific radiographic findings suggesting infection or damage?
 Is there a periapical lesion (a dark area at the root tip on X-ray indicating bone loss)?
 Are you experiencing symptoms like pain, discoloration, or swelling?
 A good explanation should make sense to you and address your concerns.

-If you’re uncertain about a recommendation, scheduling a consultation with an endodontist (a specialist in root canal therapy) is a reasonable next step.
+If you’re uncertain about a recommendation, a consultation with an endodontist (a specialist in root canal therapy) is a reasonable next step.
 Endodontists spend extra years in advanced training and perform root canals daily.
 They have access to advanced imaging and specialized instruments.
 They can confirm or refute whether treatment is necessary and explain your options clearly.

 Cost Considerations Without Breaking Your Budget